maulik-eng/cis_524_project/README.md

     1. Install **Python** from https://www.python.org/downloads/.
     2. Install **Visual Studio Code** from https://code.visualstudio.com/Download.
     3. Install the **Python extension** for VS Code (search for "Python" in the Extensions marketplace inside VS Code).
-    4. Open the Python script file in VS Code and run it by pressing `Ctrl + F5` or using the integrated terminal (`python3 Binary_serch_for_phonebook.py`).

 --> **Java**: The Java program is implemented using Java 8+.
    - To get started with Java in VS Code:
 	    1. Install **Java Development Kit (JDK)** from https://www.oracle.com/java/technologies/javase-jdk11-downloads.html.
 	    2. Install **Visual Studio Code** from https://code.visualstudio.com/Download.
 	    3. Install the **Java Extension Pack** for VS Code (search for "Java Extension Pack" in the Extensions marketplace inside VS Code).
-	    4. Open the Java file in VS Code, compile and run it directly from the VS Code terminal using the following commands:
-	       - To compile: `javac contact_booksearch.java`
-	       - To run: `java contact_booksearch`

 ## Code Structure
 Both programs follow the same structure:
 1. A "binary search function" that searches for a contact in a sorted contact book.